WHY ADDICTION TREATMENT DOESN’T WORK

 12-Step religious subculture and its very odd and countertherapeutic (= predicting harm) practices and prescriptions has driven addiction treatment for decades – predicting generation over that extended period of at least some strong research evidence for effectiveness to the extent that 12-Step practices and participation have some significant degree of validity as a benefit.

-In an upcoming companion post, we’ll take a closer look at the research and evidence establishing group treatment as an essentially ineffective type of treatment for problem substance use.
-Here, let’s outline the basic concerns and invalidating considerations.
+In related and upcoming posts, we’ll take a closer look at the research and evidence establishing group treatment as an essentially ineffective type of treatment for problem substance use.
+Here, let’s outline the evidence and invalidating considerations.

-– Despite the privileged status of group modality (“group treatment”) in the folklore of substance use treatment and popular culture, and appeal to profiteers of greatly reduced costs of “treatment”, group modality is not supported by evidence as effective with very limited exception (e.g. here; Upcoming Posts).
+– Despite the privileged status of group modality (“group treatment”) in the folklore of substance use treatment and popular culture, and appeal to profiteers of greatly reduced costs of “treatment” (one paid employee to provide a billable service to 10 – 12 patients at once), group modality is not supported by evidence as effective with very limited exception (e.g. here; and in upcoming posts).

 The “common factors approach”, or Contextual Model of Psychotherapy, marshals longstanding evidence to establish a fundamental fact in the provision of behavioral health services, or therapies – that based on decades of research, it is not any “specific factor”, like a therapy technique or protocol, but instead the factors common to any effective therapeutic interaction between a patient and behavioral health professional that largely predict success for the patient seeking relief and change.